 While staying in Thailand, the foreign person must comply with the period of stay which is initially granted at 90 days on arrival (stamped in the passport).
-The foreign person must leave Thailand by the expiry date or apply for an extension of stay with the Thai Immigration Bureau.
-A permanent resident permit is not available until completion of a minimum stay of three consecutive years in the country, among other criteria.
+A one-year visa can be applied for within Thailand after the work permit is obtained, subject to renewal before the expiration date.
+The foreign person must leave Thailand by the expiry date or apply for an extension of stay; otherwise, an overstaying fine will be imposed.